 According to a 2018 study published in the journal Menopause, having a hysterectomy, a type of fibroids surgery, is associated with a long-term risk of cardiovascular and metabolic conditions, especially when the patient is 35 years old or younger.
 This risk occurs even when the ovaries are conserved during the hysterectomy.

-One procedure — known as laparoscopic power morcellation — has been linked to the spread of uterine cancer.
+One procedure, known as laparoscopic power morcellation, has been linked to the spread of uterine cancer.
 During this procedure, surgeons use a medical device to break the fibroids into pieces to make removal through the abdomen easier.
 If any of the growths presumed to be fibroids are cancerous, breaking them up can allow the cancer to spread to the abdomen and pelvis, making it more difficult to treat later.
 This is also common in other surgeries for fibroid removal.

-After undergoing a hysterectomy or fibroids surgery, especially if it’s fibroids in uterus surgery, women may remain the hospital between two to three days following surgery.
+After undergoing a hysterectomy or fibroids surgery, especially if it’s fibroids in uterus surgery, women may remain in the hospital between two to three days following surgery.
 Once at home, the recovery time for a hysterectomy is typically between six to eight weeks.
-During this time, you may have trouble going back to work and performing routine tasks.
-Many doctors recommend women to avoid lifting for four to six weeks following a hysterectomy or myomectomy.
-The extended post-surgical pain can also take a toll on your body and mental health.
+During this time, you may be restricted from lifting and exercising for four to six weeks.

-Due to the fact that hysterectomy either partially or fully removes the uterus, patients will not be able to bear children in the future.
-While a myomectomy leaves the womb intact, the procedure can also cause uterine problems like uterine infections and scarring, that might affect future pregnancies and overall fertility.
+Patients who choose to have a hysterectomy to remove fibroids will not be able to get pregnant in the future.
+While a myomectomy leaves the womb intact, the procedure can also cause uterine problems, like uterine infections and scarring, that might affect future pregnancies and overall fertility.

-There are several potential complications of fibroids surgeries:
+There are several potential complications of a hysterectomy or myomectomy:

 - Organ damage